 - Rounds are used to make applications available by type.
 While one round is necessary for the active period, establishing multiple rounds by application type will reduce conditional logic on application pages.
 If applicants might need clarification about which round to select on the /apply page, use fewer rounds (or just one) and manage application types at the field level.
 Please note: manage application term values in an application-scoped field, not in the round.

-To start an application in Slate, applicants are directed to the default application landing page (yourinstitution.edu/apply).
+When starting an application in Slate, applicants are directed to the default application landing page (yourinstitution.edu/apply).
 Here, applicants select the application period and round.

-However, there may be times when a process calls for more than a single period and round.
+Sometimes, a process calls for more than a single period and round.
 Some examples include:

-|Undergraduate & Graduate - A single database may contain both undergraduate and graduate programs or have decentralized admissions processes.
-This example would allow for the different rounds to be activated and inactivated on different timelines.|
+|Undergraduate & Graduate - A single database can contain both undergraduate and graduate programs or have decentralized admissions processes.
+This example shows the different rounds to be activated and inactivated on different timelines.|

 |Undergraduate - A database that includes only undergraduate admissions might establish early decision, early action, regular decision, and transfer rounds.|

-|Graduate - Graduate institutions with a well-established school structure may create separate rounds for the School of Business, School of Arts and Sciences, Schools of Nursing, etc.|
+|Graduate - Graduate institutions with a well-established school structure can create separate rounds for the School of Business, School of Arts and Sciences, Schools of Nursing, etc.|

 Configuring multiple rounds by application type reduces conditional logic in the application; however, distinct rounds work best when it is clear to applicants which round they should, or wish to, select.
 If applicants are unsure which round they should choose, application types should be made available using a field and prompt.
 It makes for a better application experience to use custom fields on a custom application page-scoped form rather than forcing applicants to change an application type at the round level.